-The different ways of transforming hues into a variety of colours.
+The different ways of transforming hues into a variety of colors.
 A tint is a hue mixed with white, while a shade is a hue mixed with black.
 A tone mixes a hue with black and white.

-Creating a mixed brand colour scheme
+Creating a mixed brand color scheme

 A palette comprising just one hue, with different tones or shades.
 Think Oreo’s different shades of blue.

-Choosing and testing your brand colour palette
+Choosing and testing your brand color palette